DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. note::
     If a "User Path" is selected, it will overrule/gray out the animation presets.

+|
 .. _update-driving-path:
 Update Driving Path
 ^^^^^^
 While adjusting the control points of the :ref:`driving-path`, the total length of the path might change.
 When this happens, LC will prompt you to "Update Driving Path" before adjusting any animation.
-Click "Update Driving Path" in the LC interface. - This resolved any offsets to the animation due to the changed :ref:`driving-path`.
+Click "Update Driving Path" button in the LC interface. - This will resolve any offsets to the animation that might be due to the changed :ref:`driving-path`.

 ..  figure:: img/IMG_UpdateDrivingPath.jpg
     :alt: Update Driving Path